-Phu Ma Dang cave is another hidden gem of Kanchanaburi Province.
+Phu Ma Dang Cave is one of the most fascinating caves in Kanchanaburi Province.
 It is known only by the locals and doesn’t feature on any of the tourist itineraries.
 The cave sits near the top of Na Kon Mountain on the main Kanchanaburi – Sai Yok highway and can be reached by a very steep climb through bamboo forest.

 The floor, the walls and the ceiling of the cave are covered with surrealistic calcium formations; some resembling snow and corals others – broken glass and ice sculptures.
-The variety of shapes and colors is spectacular.
+The variety of shapes and colours is spectacular.
 The most unusual is the floor.
-In many places it is composed of small irregular triangles that defy the concept of there being no straight lines in nature.
+In many places, it is composed of small irregular triangles that defy the concept of there being no straight lines in nature.

 That floor is one of the strangest things I have ever seen.
 The triangles appear like precisely cut tiles in some rustic design bathroom.
 But it appears that they have been created by dripping water like everything else in the cave.

 The view from the entrance of the cave stretches across the Kanchanaburi countryside: fields fringed by the rolling hills of forested mountains.

 The cave is virtually unknown outside of the few surrounding villages, so you will have to visit it independently.
 It is located along the Sangchuto Road that runs from Kanchanaburi to Sai Yok.
 From Kanchanaburi head to Chia Tai Farm.
 About 34km out of town you will see rows of greenhouses on your right – this is Chia Tai.

 Another 2km down the road, you will come to a Caltex petrol station on your left.
 This is a good place to ask the local shop attendants to point out the Nakon Mountain.

 Once you get to the mountain look up to find the cave near the top (refer to the top image in this post).